carlemil/JaywayRobot/README.md

 Todo:

-javadoc.

-cleanup.
+ö v n s

 layout, result text goes missing under screen if edit text is 2 lines, force single and elipz... ?

-implement reset menu
+implement reset menu, or remove

 remove gray background from unused visualiser space.

-ö v n s

 --- nice to have do ---